vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 want of food, as a result abundant yield of food grains and proper protection to cattle will be targetted and achieved.

 A small child up to three entirely lives. upon its mother's milk, a wholesome, good and easily digestible diet with other eatable. sereals fit for the digestive system of the same as and when necessary.
-It is also con- sistent with the nature of the child and plays an important role in forming its vitality, while for the rest of the life and specially in his or her young age the food obtained from land work will constitute the wholesome
+It is also consistent with the nature of the child and plays an important role in forming its vitality, while for the rest of the life and specially in his or her young age the food obtained from land work will constitute the wholesome

 nutritional diet and help ensure vitality for proper development of physical, mental and spiritual faculties of the individual concerned.